On this page:

 For a third year running, the Queen's Head, Wokingham (below left) has beaten off all-comers to win the branch Pub of the Year award.
 This Greene King “Local Hero” pub always gives a very warm welcome and offers 6 excellently kept real ales.
 A presentation to the Queen's Head took place during the beer festival held at the pub, on the afternoon of Saturday 27th May 2017.

 For the first time, the branch has also awarded a Club of the Year and this honour goes to the Binfield Club, Binfield, a very friendly club with well kept real ales.
-A presentation will be held at the club on the evening of July 13th 2017.
+Their presentation was held at the club on the evening of July 6th 2017.

 Thirdly, the branch Cider Pub of the Year award goes to the Old Manor, Bracknell (below right) for their excellent selection of well kept ciders and perries.
 Their award was presented on the evening of June 7th 2017.
 An honourary runner-up award in the Cider Pub competition went to the Wheelwrights Arms, St Nicholas Hurst.